DOCA NVMe Emulation Application Guide

 remove_listener RPC.
 The current version of SPDK has limitations regarding the asynchronous handling of

 remove_listener requests.
-For this reason, it is recommended that the stop listener function be called only after freeing up resources such as memory buffers and QPs.
+For this reason, it is recommended that the stop listener function be called only after freeing up resources like memory buffers and queue pairs.
 This can be accomplished on the host side by issuing the unbind script:

 This application leverages the following DOCA libraries: